minyoungcho99/Turtler/README.md

 # Turtler :turtle:
 Take the first step with Turtle and explore the world!
+This is an Android mobile game inspired by Frogger, utilizing Java to program interactive features and functions.

 ## Team Information :turtle:
 | Name         | Email                 | School                           |